p-j/eapi/README.md

 const finalRequestHandler = cacheForOneHour(requestHandler)

 addEventListener('fetch', (event) => {
-  const requestContext = { event, request: event.request, params: {} }
+  // The only constraints is that the RequestHandler needs to take in a RequestContext const requestContext = { event, request: event.request, params: {} }
   // use the enhanced request handler to build the response event.respondWith(finaleRequestHandler(requestContext))